Fraud Blocker

 Q: How Does Custody Work With Unmarried Parents in California?

-A: When parents are not married in California, the mother is automatically given parental rights following the birth of a child.
-Unwed fathers do not receive parental rights automatically, so they will have to go through the process of establishing parentage.
-This can be accomplished through a Declaration of Paternity signed by both parents or by a court-ordered paternity test.
+A: When parents are not married in California, the birth parent is automatically given parental rights following the birth of a child.
+The other parent does not receive parental rights automatically, so they will have to go through the process of establishing parentage.
+This can be accomplished through a Voluntary Declaration of Parentage (VDOP) signed by both parents or by a court-ordered genetic test.

 Q: What Rights Do Unmarried Fathers Have in Child Custody in California?

 A: In the event that a child’s parents are not married when the child is born, the father will not be granted parental rights automatically.
-They will have to establish their parentage of the child either by voluntarily signing a Declaration of Paternity or undergoing a court-ordered paternity test.
+They will have to establish their parentage of the child either by voluntarily signing a Voluntary Declaration of Parentage or undergoing a court-ordered genetic test.
 Once parentage is established, the unwed father will have parental rights as determined by the custody order that is put in place.

 Q: What Rights Do Unmarried Parents Have in California?

 A: The rights of an unmarried parent in California will depend on their relationship with the child in question.
-A birth mother will have automatic parental rights, including the power to make decisions regarding things like medical care and major legal decisions, as soon as their child is born.
-A father or an adoptive parent will have to have their parentage established and verified in the courts before they can receive parental rights.
+A birth parent will have automatic parental rights, including the power to make decisions regarding things like medical care and major legal decisions, as soon as their child is born.
+The other parent will have to have their parentage established and verified in the courts before they can receive parental rights.

 Q: How Is Custody Decided for Unmarried Parents in California?

 A: Parents who are not married in California will have to create an agreement for things like visitation and child support the same way that divorced parents do.
 One major difference for unwed parents, however, is that parentage must be established for the non-birthing parent before the agreement can be reached.
-This can be done by determining paternity or through adoption.
+This can be done through a Voluntary Declaration of Parentage or through adoption.

 Quinn & Dworakowski, LLP, Can Help Unmarried Parents

 If you have a child with someone you are not married to, or do not have a romantic relationship with, it can be difficult to know how things like custody, legal decision-making, and child support will be established.
 You will also have to deal with the processes of finalizing an adoption or establishing parentage, depending on your circumstances.
+Quinn & Dworakowski’s founding partners, Stephane Quinn and David Dworakowski, are both Certified Family Law Specialists by the California Board of Legal Specialization, a designation held by fewer than 1% of California attorneys.
+The firm has handled complex custody and parentage matters in the Orange County Superior Court for over a decade.
 An experienced child custody attorney from Quinn & Dworakowski, LLP, can make the process easier.
 Contact our office today for assistance.

 "*" indicates required fields